Terraform the Hard Way

 body-file: plan.md

-But the problem with this is that you now own a small protocol — the HTML-comment marker <!-- terraform-plan:vpc --> is the only thing that lets find-comment re-locate the sticky.
+You now own a small protocol — the HTML-comment marker <!-- terraform-plan:vpc --> is the only thing that lets find-comment re-locate the sticky.
 One marker per stack and per environment, or comments collide and overwrite each other.
 GitHub also caps a single comment at 65,536 characters; large estates blow past that and the workflow has to truncate or split.
-And you've added two more pinned dependencies — find-comment and create-or-update-comment — to the same supply-chain surface step 11 already warned about.
+And there are two more pinned dependencies — find-comment and create-or-update-comment — on the same supply-chain surface step 11 already warned about.

 16